rickyota/genoboost/README.md

 If you use plink2 genotype file (`.pgen`, `.psam` and `.pvar` or `.pvar.zst`), use `--genot-format plink2` or `--genot-format plink2-vzs`.

-If phenotype is accompanied with covariates in phenotype file, use `--phe-name` for the phenotype name.
+If the phenotype is accompanied by covariates in the phenotype file, use `--phe-name` for the phenotype name.
 If phenotypes and covariates are in plink2 psam file, do not use `--file-phe`.

 Control/case format should be `0/1` or `1/2`.